 7. The student may also wish to schedule a meeting with the Disability Grievance Committee.

 8. The Disability Grievance Committee will investigate the grievance and render their final decision by submitting a written letter to the student within 14 days.
-This letter will also be sent to the Dean of Business and Graduate School, the Associate Dean of Academic Services, and the Associate Director of Disability Services.
+This letter will also be sent to the Dean of Business and Graduate School, the Associate Dean of Academic Services, and the Director of Disability Services.

 Please note that a grievance may not be considered if you have not followed official procedure in registering with the Office of Disability Services.